mosabami/SuperAKS-App/README.md

 ## About the infrastructure
 Now that we have seen the app running locally, it is time to deploy it to AKS.
 There are preview features being used including [workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#register-the-enableworkloadidentitypreview-feature-flag) and [CNI overlay](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay#register-the-azureoverlaypreview-feature-flag).
 You will need to ensure these features are enabled in your subscription before proceeding with the deployment.

-### Optional note (ignore this during workshop):
-You can also use AKSC deployment helper UI to make this deployment by clicking on [this link](https://azure.github.io/AKS-Construction/?net.networkPluginMode=true&net.vnetAksSubnetAddressPrefix=10.240.0.0%2F24&net.podCidr=10.244.0.0%2F16&addons.ingress=nginx&deploy.deployItemKey=deployArmCli&addons.workloadIdentity=true), which will lead to some differences in the resources deployed.
-Do not use the helper UI on your first pass at this workshop.

 ### About AKS Landing Zone Accelerator (AKS-LZA)
 [AKS Construction (AKSC)](https://github.com/Azure/Aks-Construction#getting-started) is part of the [AKS landing zone accelerator](https://aka.ms/akslza/referenceimplementation) program and allows rapid development and deployment of secure AKS clusters and its supporting resources using IaC (mostly Bicep), Azure CLI and/or GitHub Actions.
 AKS Landing Zone Accelerator is a set of tools, resources and guidance that helps deploy and operationalize secure and scalable AKS and supporting services rapidly, AKS Construction helper being one of them.
 Check out the [official docs](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/app-platform/aks/landing-zone-accelerator) for more information.